|Distributor Search | Contact|

 Good vision is required for reading blue prints and welding as well as the ability to differentiate colors.

 Taste or smelling to help detect if something is burning or possibly leaking.

 Being able to hear instructions is an important part of the job.

 NOTE: The Company has a program for supplying required safety equipment.
-Machinists are required to furnish their own basic tools required for the job.
+Assemblers are required to furnish their own basic tools required for the job.